 Trauma recovery work and the grief recovery process can be combined to heal without ending a relationship or pardoning injustices.
 The grieving process brings conflicting emotions and injustices to the forefront.
 Trauma recovery work uncovers the truth of emotional thought habits.
 To move on from grieving and to recover from trauma, you need to heal holistically.
 This is your unfinished business.
-For example, grieving my dad and updating my relationship with fear to resolve emotions on my terms provided a way to heal holistically on my terms and in a way that did not pardon injustice.
+For example, grieving and updating your relationship with core emotions like fear can allow you to heal holistically without pardoning injustice.

 Spiritual Development and Continuing a Relationship after Death